These workplace behaviors may be sabotaging your career.

-Try to remember conversations and see if the words “I’m sorry” seem to come out of your mouth, even for things or situations that don’t need to have you apologizing over.
-The need to apologize comes from our upbringing when we are taught to be polite at all times.
-While there’s nothing wrong with being polite, excessively apologizing speaks to something more than politeness and respect.
-When we do it just to avoid conflict, like it would be better to apologize in advance even when you are not to blame for anything, or when it shows that we put too much value on other people’s opinions, then it can affect not only our careers but also our self-esteem.
+Think back to some recent conversations and see if the words “I’m sorry” seem to come out of your mouth, even for things or situations that don’t need apologizing over.
+The need to apologize often stems from trying to be polite at all times, and while there’s nothing wrong with being polite, excessively apologizing speaks to something more.
+When you do it just to avoid conflict, like it would be better to apologize in advance even when you are not to blame for anything, or when it shows that you put too much value on other people’s opinions, then it can affect both your career and your self-esteem.

-When an apology becomes more than what it should be, you give off an image of ourselves that you are incompetent, and that you are not confident with who you are.
-It is a sign of insecurity and self-doubt, and that you seek the validity of others in everything.
-In the end, it will have you compromising yourself for the sake of pleasing others.
+When an apology becomes more than what it should be, you give off an image of yourself that you are not confident with who you are — it is a sign of insecurity and self-doubt.
+In the end, it will have you prioritizing pleasing others over taking initiative and making career moves.

-In a close proximity setting with people who spend long hours together, gossip tends to flourish.
-It seems like a natural thing to have a chit chat with a co-worker while on a coffee break, and talk about Michael from Finance who you just heard had been given his notice over something “confidential”.
-While chit chats are not a problem, and a little catch up while you are waiting for your photocopy to be done is a good way to maintain your social interactions and relationships with your office mates, gossiping is entirely another thing.
-Just because everyone might be doing it, and that’s it’s no big deal, gossips are actually toxic and harmful.
-A gossiper is someone who can’t be trusted, and you wouldn’t want that to be you!
-Besides, gossips ruin relationships and the office just doesn’t need any more drama, so be the hero and bravely, but politely tell people to stop doing it.
+In a close-proximity setting with people who spend long hours together, gossip tends to flourish.
+It seems like a natural thing to have a chitchat with a co-worker while on a coffee break and talk about Michael from Finance who you just heard had been given his notice over something “confidential.”
+While chats are not a bad thing and a little catch up while waiting for your photocopies to finish is a good way to maintain relationships with your office mates, gossiping is an entirely different thing.
+Gossiping can be toxic and harmful, and you don’t want your co-workers to feel like they can’t trust you.
+Avoid it so you don’t get involved in company drama.

 Having no personal and work boundaries

 Progress is about innovation and continued change.
-If it were not so, we would still be in the dark ages, with no progress in sight.
-While it is good that you are consistent in how you do your job, be open for learning and adapting to upgrade yourself to what is current and relevant in your industry and in your job.
-This is a fast paced world we live in, and innovations and development crop up fast.
+While it is good that you are consistent in how you do your job, be open to learning and adapting; upgrade yourself to what is current and relevant in your industry and in your job.
+This is a fast-paced world we live in, and innovations and developments crop up quickly.
 While it may be easier to stick to what you know, staying current will pay off more in advancing your career to new heights.